Ben Olsen

 Benjamin Robert Olsen (born May 3, 1977) is an American sports executive, soccer coach, and former professional player who was formerly the president of Washington Spirit, a professional women's soccer club in the National Women's Soccer League (NWSL).
 He is currently the head coach of Houston Dynamo FC in Major League Soccer.
 Olsen is best known for his long-term association with D.C.
-United of the Major League Soccer (MLS), first as a player then as a coach.
+United of Major League Soccer (MLS), first as a player then as a coach.

 Born in Middletown, Pennsylvania, Olsen grew up playing for FC Delco, an elite club program near Philadelphia.
 He then played for Virginia Cavaliers men's soccer and was named 1997 Soccer America Player of the Year.

 Olsen spent the vast majority of his professional career in the United States with D.C.
 United in Major League Soccer, which he joined straight out of college.
 Over the course of 12 seasons with United, Olsen made 221 appearances, scoring 29 goals and making 49 assists.
 During that time he won two MLS Cup titles, two MLS Supporters' Shields and one U.S. Open Cup winners medal.
 His individual honors include two-time MLS All-Star, 1998 MLS Rookie of the Year, MLS Cup '99 MVP and 2007 MLS Best XI.

 Olsen also earned 37 caps with the United States men's national team, winning the 2005 CONCACAF Gold Cup and representing the United States at the 2006 FIFA World Cup.

 Olsen announced his retirement from professional competition on November 24, 2009.

 Youth and college soccer

 Olsen grew up in Middletown, Pennsylvania.
 He played his youth soccer for premier team FC Delco, where he was inducted into the club's Hall of Fame.
 Olsen attended Seven Sorrows of the Blessed Virgin Mary School and Middletown Area High School, where he was named Parade magazine's National High School Player of the Year in 1993.

 Olsen was motivated to play college soccer at the University of Virginia because the team had just won four NCAA Division I Championships and was coached by Bruce Arena, who had previously coached Olsen when he was 14 to 15 years old.
-While at UVA the Cavaliers won two Final Fours and two ACC Men's Soccer Tournaments with Olsen being honored as the ACC Tournament MVP in 1997.
+While at UVA the Cavaliers achieved two Final Fours and won two ACC Men's Soccer Tournament titles with Olsen being honored as the ACC Tournament MVP in 1997.
 In that same year the Cavaliers advanced to the NCAA final after Olsen scored two goals to lift the Cavaliers 3–1 over the St. Louis Billikens in the semifinal round.
 In his three-year career he tallied 34 goals, 41 assists and 109 total points.
 During his junior year he was named the 1997 Soccer America Player of the Year.